 11. Use a Big Fork and a Smaller Spoon

-The hormone that influences your energy and appetite is neuropeptide Y. If you have high levels of this (also known as NPY), then you likely have a large appetite, and it can even influence how many of the calories you consume that your body stores as fat.
-Excess body fat around the organs can increase NPY product, so it’s vital that you shift any excess weight around your stomach to gain better control over your hunger levels.
+The hormone that influences your energy and appetite is neuropeptide Y. If you have high levels of this (also known as NPY), then you likely have a large appetite.
+NPY can even influence how many of the calories you consume your body stores as fat.
+Excess body fat around the organs can increase NPY product.
+It’s vital that you shift any excess weight around your stomach to gain better control over your hunger levels.

 Eating plenty of Omega 3 fatty acids increases leptin, which is what we know as the fullness hormone.
-Therefore, choosing foods that are rich in Omega 3s, like fish and fish oils, will leave you feeling fuller for longer.
-Additionally, Omega 3s are a necessary food type for your brain health, so you’re killing two birds with one stone.
+Therefore, choosing foods that are rich in Omega 3’s, like fish and fish oils, will leave you feeling fuller for longer.
+Additionally, they are a necessary food type for your brain health, so you’re killing two birds with one stone.

 Apples are a great snack, especially if you eat one before your meal.
 Why?
 You will consume fewer calories.

-Nuts offer the perfect balance between protein, fat, and fiber, which means they are the ideal way to reduce your calorie count all while keeping you fuller for longer.
-You’re safe with peanuts, almonds, or cashews – whatever your flavor, don’t be afraid to enjoy a few nuts before your meal or between them as a great snack.
+Nuts offer the perfect balance between protein, fat, and fiber.
+They are the ideal way to reduce your calorie count while keeping you fuller for longer.

 We covered the plate size thing, but this can be extended beyond that to smaller cups, too.
 If you are a big fan of drinks that contain calories and you have no plans to let them go then start using smaller cups for them.
 You’ll see a difference in no time.